A07531 Summary:

 ___________

-AN ACT to amend the state finance law, in relation to the not-for-profit
+AN ACT to amend the real property actions and proceedings law, in

 The People of the State of New York, represented in Senate and Assem-